Ultimate magazine theme for WordPress.

 The Roth 401 (k) includes a combination of the features of the traditional 401 (k) and the Roth IRA.
 While not all companies with pension plans sponsored by employers offer Roth 401 (k), they are becoming increasingly popular.

 Unlike the traditional 401 (k), contributions are paid in dollars after tax and cannot be deducted, but you do not pay withdrawal tax when you withdraw.
-To see also : Should you put our money into a Roth IRA or a traditional IRA?.UFor 2020 and 2021, you can contribute up to $ 19,500 per year or $ 26,000 if you are 50 years old or older.UU
+This may interest you : MSU Extension, MSU Alumni Foundation to offer estate/legacy planning webinars – Montana State University.UFor 2020 and 2021, you can contribute up to $ 19,500 per year or $ 26,000 if you are 50 years old or older.UU

 Roth 401 (k) Withdrawal Rules